quintonweenink/shop-search/README.md

 - Maven
 - Spring Web - REST API
 - Spring Data - JPA with in memory H2
-- Spring Security - The insert and edit APIs has use basic authentication
+- Spring Security - The insert and edit APIs use basic authentication
 - Postman project included